Tips for road trips with dogs

 Have a Copy of His Medical Records on Hand

-Just in case of an emergency, you should bring a copy of your pup’s medical records.
+You should bring a copy of your pup’s medical records in case of an emergency.

 It’s a good idea to store them on your phone and have hard copies because you could end up in an area with bad cell phone service.